obsidianmd/obsidian-developer-docs/en/Releasing/Developer policies.md

 Our goal for community plugins and themes is to make it easy for users to safely modify and expand the capabilities of Obsidian, while prioritizing private and offline usage of the app.

 All community plugins and themes added to the Obsidian directory must respect the following policies.
 Every plugin and theme is individually vetted before being included in the directory.
-Plugins and themes that do not follow these policies will be removed from the directory.
+Plugins and themes that don't follow these policies will be removed from the directory.

 ## Policies